nus-cs2103-AY2425S1/ip/docs/README.md

 ```
 A GUI similar to the one above should appear in a few seconds.
 ```
+5. Type the command in the command box and press Enter to execute it.
+> e.g. typing `help` and pressing Enter will show a help response.
+6. Refer to the [Features](#features) below for details of each command.

+## Feature ABC

 // Describe the action and its outcome.